giladju/giladju.github.io/_posts/2017-02-06-Learning-new-stuff-with-Docker.markdown

 sudo reboot
 ```

-### Prepare your file system for two docker containters
+### Prepare your file system for two docker containers

 Prepare Logs and Data directories for first docker